 J&S is a carrier and a licensed auto transport broker!

-How Do I Know if a Company is a Broker or a Carrier or Both?
+How Do I Know if a Company is an Auto Transport Broker or a Car Carrier (or Both)?

 The easiest way to find out is to simply ask when you talk to these companies, but if you want to know before you even begin contacting them, there is a website that can help.
 You’ll want to go to the Federal Motor Carrier Safety Administration (FMCSA) website.
 You’ll see an option to select “Name” and then an “Enter Value” field where you can enter a company name: